Custom-Roles-for-TTT/TTT-Custom-Roles/API/METHODS_PLAYER_OBJECT.md

 *Realm:* Server\
 *Added in:* 1.1.9

+### plymeta:BlockShopPurchases()
+Blocks player's purchases from the equipment shop, if they weren't already.\
+*NOTE*: If the player's purchases were not already blocked, this will also call the `TTTOnShopPurchaseBlocked` hook *Realm:* Server\
+*Added in:* 2.2.9

 ### plymeta:Celebrate(snd, showConfetti)
 Plays a celebration effect (sound and or confetti) at the player's location.\
 *Realm:* Client\